konstaui/konsta/src/angular/instructions.md

 page url use non hash based routing like http://localhost:5173/checkbox

 Do screenshot and dom inspect to compare structure and styles.
-We fix only angular code never shared one, we mostly dont use custom style unless react has it already.
+We fix only angular code never shared code.
+We mostly dont use custom style unless react has it already.

 uses the correct pattern with <ng-template> and *ngTemplateOutlet to properly handle content projection in switch statements. run always playwright headless to not disrupt user workflow